ottojoash/notebook/README.md

 ## Note
 This repository is still under development and I will continue to add more features to it.

+Note app (Both frontend and backend) created with Flutter and Firebase.

 ## How to Contribute
 1. Fork the the project
 2. Create your feature branch (git checkout -b my-new-feature)